OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 OpaqueSystem scope change.

 Note that if our "sub" driver also needed derivatives (a nested Optimizer might), then an additional OpaqueSystem layer would be required there.
+This is the only situation that allows "nested" OpaqueSystems.

 FiniteDiffDriverSystem is derived from ``DriverSystem``, but that class is never used on its own.